Endava/cats/README.md

 ## StringsInNumericFieldsFuzzer
 This `Fuzzer` will send the `fuzz` string in every numeric fields and expect all requests to fail with `4XX`.

+## DummyContentTypeHeadersFuzzer,  DummyAcceptHeadersFuzzer, UnsupportedTypeHeadersFuzzer, UnsupportedAcceptHeadersFuzzer
+These `Fuzzers` are implementing the [OWASP REST API recommendations](https://cheatsheetseries.owasp.org/cheatsheets/REST_Security_Cheat_Sheet.html).
+They check that the API has correctly set the `Content-Type` and `Accept` headers and no invalid values can be supplied.

+The `Fuzzers` expect:
+- `406` for unsupported or invalid `Accept` headers
+- `415` for unsupported or invalid `Content-Type` headers

+## CheckSecurityHeadersFuzzer
+This `Fuzzer` will continues the [OWASP REST API recommendations](https://cheatsheetseries.owasp.org/cheatsheets/REST_Security_Cheat_Sheet.html) by checking a list of required Security headers that must be supplied in each response.

+The `Fuzzer` expects a `2XX` response with the following headers set:
+- `Cache-Control: no-store`
+- `X-Content-Type-Options: nosniff`
+- `X-Frame-Options: DENY`
+- `X-XSS-Protection: 1; mode=block`

 ## CustomFuzzer
 ### Writing Custom Tests